-Teams will write a brief exploring and analyzing the key issues and implications related to the cyber incident described in the scenario materials.
-The brief is limited to 500 words in length.
+Teams will write a policy brief exploring the challenges faced by state, military, and industry actors related to the cyber incident described in the scenario materials.
+The brief must also recommend appropriate actions and policy responses for the actors involved.
+The brief is limited to five single-sided pages in length.